weld/as7-weld-subsystem/README.md

 AS7 Weld Subsystem
 ==================

-This is a JBoss AS 7 subsystem that provides integration with Weld 2.
+This is a JBoss AS subsystem that provides integration with Weld 2.

-The installation script provided in the /installer directory works on an existing JBoss AS 7 installation and allows it to be updated with Weld 2.
-The script updates everything necessary for Weld 2 to run on JBoss AS 7.
+The installation script provided in the /installer directory works on an existing JBoss AS installation and allows it to be updated with Weld 2.
+The script updates everything necessary for Weld 2 to run on JBoss AS.
 Namely it updates the following modules:
 * cdi-api
 * weld-api